ds-turner/intervals/README.md

 ```

 ### Triming Intervals

+We can remove parts of intervals that overlap with intervals in another
+data frame.

 Below is an example of some treatment data.
 Each patient has a period
 monthly treatment for the duration of 2023.
 For our analysis we will